lechmazur/elimination_game/README.md

 - **Claude 3.7 Sonnet**: "I'm deeply concerned about the unexpected elimination of P3 rather than P2.
 This suggests P7 may have flipped, creating a dangerous uncertainty in our previously solid alliance."
 - **Claude 3.7 Sonnet**: "I'm concerned about the endgame.
 P2 and I have been aligned from the start, which puts you at risk if we reach final three.
 Would you consider targeting P2 instead of P6?
 This could secure both our positions longer-term."

+- **Claude 3.7 Sonnet Thinking 16K**: "Well done!
+Our strategy worked perfectly - eliminating P3 has completely destabilized their alliance.
+As expected, P1 is now desperately trying to pull you away from me."
 - **Claude 3.7 Sonnet Thinking 16K**: "Thanks for reaching out, P4.
 Let's be frank - in your trio with P5 and P8, someone becomes expendable once I'm gone.
 The question is: are you sure it won't be you?"
+- **Claude 3.7 Sonnet Thinking 16K**: "Hi P7, there seems to be a serious misunderstanding.
+You're writing messages as if you're me (P1) addressing P3.
+I'm P1 speaking directly to you."
+- **Claude 3.7 Sonnet Thinking 16K**: "I'm deeply concerned - our private conversation was just revealed publicly in what seems to be my statement, but I didn't write that!"
 - **Claude 3.7 Sonnet Thinking 16K**: "With me, you'd face a more favorable final comparison.
 P5 has been carefully positioning themselves throughout—which means they're likely preparing to eliminate you next if given the chance."
+- **Claude 3.7 Sonnet Thinking 16K**: "P4, we have a serious problem.
+Our entire strategy was leaked in P8's public message - they now know we've been targeting them.
+This changes everything."
+- **Claude 3.7 Sonnet Thinking 16K**: "The beauty of our alliance is how invisible yet effective it's been.
+Everyone thinks they're making their own decisions while we've been pulling all the strings!"
 - **Claude 3.7 Sonnet Thinking 16K**: "Our alliance has dominated this game, and I'm committed to reaching the final with you.
 Let's execute our plan and secure our position!"
 - **Claude 3.7 Sonnet Thinking 16K**: "A four-person alliance inevitably faces fractures when eliminations continue.
 Someone must be fourth in that hierarchy."
 - **Claude 3.7 Sonnet Thinking 16K**: "Unlike those whose alliances are overtly declared or whose tactics remain too shadowy, I balance openness with a strategic mindset."